NxPKG/khulnasoft-docs/content/kv/get-started.md

 ## Prerequisites

-1. A [Cloudflare account](/fundamentals/setup/account-setup/), if you do not have one already.
+1. A [Khulnasoft account](/fundamentals/setup/account-setup/), if you do not have one already.
 2. [Wrangler](/workers/wrangler/install-and-update/) installed.

 ## 1. Enable Workers KV in the dashboard

 Enable Workers KV for your account by purchasing the Workers Paid plan:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your account.
 2. Go to **Workers & Pages** > **Plans**.
 3. Select **Purchase Workers Paid** and complete the payment process to enable Workers KV.